mominabbass/LinC/README.md

 --val_seed=20230307
 ```

 To execute different experiments, specify the desired arguments in the above command from the corresponding .sh file.
-For any other expeirment, follow settings from the paper.
+For any other experiment, follow settings from the paper.

 ## Citation
 If you find our work, or this repository useful, please consider giving a star :star: and citation.